aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 The folder `contributions` contains all `.zkey` files output by the Aptos OIDB trusted setup.
 Each `.zkey` file corresponds to the contribution of one participant, so that i.e. `main_00004.zkey` corresponds to the output of the contribution made by participant 4.

-To verify contributions, first install
+If needed, first [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Then run the command

 ```
 npm install snarkjs@0.6.11
 ```

-which is the version of `snarkjs` used by our code which was used to run the setup ceremony.
+to install the version of `snarkjs` used by our code which was used to run the setup ceremony.

 Each contribution may be verified by running the command